tildeholmqvist/happyroom/README.md

 _Please note that this website is for educational purposes only and should not be regarded as a real e-commerce platform.
 For genuine products, visit [Belarte Studio.](https://belartestudio.com/)_

+### Logo

+The logo of HappyRoom is made in Canva, and is written in the fonts Libre Baskerville and Brittany.

 ### Fonts

 The Montserrat font is used on the main content of the website, for example, all product description and FAQ page.
-The Playfair Display font is used on all headings, as well as the logo name in the header.
+The Playfair Display font is used on all product headings.
+The Libre Baskerville is used on all other headings on the site.

 All fonts are from [Google Fonts](https://fonts.google.com/).

 ### Favicon

-The favicon was generated through [Favicon.io](https://favicon.io/) and depicts the logo for HappyRoom.
+The favicon was generated through [Favicon.io](https://favicon.io/) and depicts a roll of wallpaper.

 ### Icons